-The Mass in Running Order (MRO) is the mass of the empty vehicle including a 75kg allowance for the driver, the diesel tank and lpg bottle full.
-The MRO is calculated with the freshwater tank empty on all models and the LPG tank full.
+The Mass in Running Order (MRO) is the mass of the empty vehicle including a 75kg allowance for the driver, the diesel tank and LPG bottle full.
+The MRO is calculated with the freshwater tank empty on all models and one 13kg LPG bottle.
 Should you choose to travel with your freshwater tank full the MRO figure should be adjusted accordingly.